ssimicro/lib_mysqludf_amqp/README.md

 ### `lib_mysqludf_amqp_info()`

 Returns an informational message denoting the package name and version.

+#### Parameters

+None.
+Supplying any parameters will result in an error.

+#### Returns

+A string representation of the package name and version, separated by a single space.
 For example, `lib_mysqludf_amqp 0.0.0`.

+#### Errors

+##### Invalid Arguments

+Raised when the function is called with arguments.

 #### Example